ImJudgement7497/collections_iDEA_package/README.md

 # collections_iDEA_package

-To install, first fork this repository, then clone then run `pip install .` in the directory.
+To install, first clone this repoistory, then run `pip install .` in the directory.

 # Motivation